Azure/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps(alt-acr-build).md

     * Access the cloud shell
     * In the `~/blackbelt-aks-hackfest/app/web` directory, add a file called "Dockerfile"
+        * you can add an empty file by running `touch Dockerfile` in the cloud shell.
-        * you can launch in in-browser code editor in cloud shell by typing `code .` at the bash prompt
+        * you can launch in in-browser code editor in cloud shell by typing `code .` at the bash prompt (click the refresh button to see the new Dockerfile)

     * Add the following lines and save: